 Black bears breed from late spring into July and cubs are usually born in January during hibernation.
 The cubs don’t hibernate and spend the last few months of winter receiving all of their nourishment from their mother.
 The cubs then spend until eighteen months of age following their mother around.

 Black bear hunting is very popular.
 Many states have bear seasons making it easy and affordable to find a place to hunt them.
 Hunting season’s for black bears typically run in the spring and the fall.
 During the spring they are just emerging from dens and typically follow the snow lines foraging for the newest green-up.
-Hunting them can be done successfully by spot and stock, baiting, and using dogs.
+Black bear hunts can be done successfully by spot and stock, baiting, and using dogs.
 During the fall they are often associated with berry patches.
 The same hunting styles above can be successfully used.
 Boone and Crocket scoring bears have skull measurements of 20 for awards and 21 for all time.
 There have been several hundred all-time record book bears killed the past 10 years.
 The places have ranged anywhere from Arizona to Manitoba with both Wisconsin and Pennsylvania being by far and away responsible for the most book heads.